Bought a car without a title

 If neither of the above options suits you well, you may have other options for selling your vehicle.

 So, the answer to the question of whether I can sell my car with a title loan elsewhere is … maybe.
-However, keep in mind that you can never sell something that you don’t own.
+Keep in mind that you can never sell something that you don’t own.
 Even if the car is registered in your name and you have the keys, you’re not the first lienholder or “owner” if you don’t have the car’s title.
+If you need cash but aren’t ready to sell, an auto equity loan may be worth exploring instead.

 If you prefer to sell it to a private party and don’t have the money to pay off the title loan first, you could use the money you get from selling the car to pay off your loan.
-However, you would need to receive all or a portion of those funds from the buyer before transferring the car to them.
+Even in this scenario, you will still need the funds from the buyer before transferring the car.

 These dealers would determine the payoff amount for your title loan with your current lender and then send the money to the lender to settle the loan.
 They would then become the primary lienholder, allowing you to transfer the car to them.

 In this case, if your vehicle is worth more than what you owe on the title loan, you could walk away with some money in your pocket.
-If it’s not, you may need to pay the dealer the difference between the title loan amount and what they were willing to pay you for the car.
+If it’s not, you may need to pay the dealer the difference between the title loan amount and what you got for the car.

 Scrap A Vehicle That Has An Existing Title Loan

 Scrapping a vehicle with an existing title loan is typically not possible until the loan is paid off.
-Many cars are sold for scrap after an accident or when they’d otherwise be salvaged or junked.
-While you can often scrap a vehicle at any time, it becomes difficult if the car is not titled in your name.
-As long as you pay off the title loan first, you can scrap the vehicle.
-However, no junkyard or mechanic will accept the car for scrap if you’re not the primary lienholder.
+Some cars are sold for scrap after an accident or when they’d otherwise be salvaged or junked.
+As long as you pay off the title loan first, you can scrap the vehicle and have it noted as “salvage” on the car’s title.

-Once the loan has been paid off, you will become the primary vehicle owner.
+Once the loan is paid off, you will become the vehicle’s primary owner.
 At this point, you can do whatever you want with it, including scrapping it and collecting the value of the materials.

 Contact your lienholder first to determine the payoff amount.
-Once you receive the vehicle’s title, you can legally scrap it.
+Once you receive a clear title, you can legally scrap the vehicle.

-Selling A Car With A Title Loan On It Is Never Easy Or Simple!
+Selling A Car With A Title Loan On It Won’t Be Easy

-In almost every scenario, only the car’s legal owner can sell a vehicle and handle the title transfer.
+In almost every scenario, only the car’s legal owner can sell a vehicle and complete the title transfer.
 Even in the case of a second lien title loan or refinance, there’s only one valid owner of a car at any given time.
-This means you’ll have to pay off a title loan before selling your car, and no company will allow you to buy or sell a vehicle if there’s a title loan on it.
+This means you’ll have to pay off a title loan before selling your car.
+Most companies will not allow you to use a vehicle with an active title loan unless you first settle the lien.

-That being said, there may be options to sell a car with a title loan on it.
+That said, there may be options for selling a car with an outstanding title loan.
 These options include working with your first lender to see if they’re open to a title loan buyout, or perhaps they will allow you to refinance an existing car title loan with a new lender.

-If you are exploring ways to sell your car with a title loan on it or are looking for a new title loan, contact Premier Title Loans today online or by calling 800-250-6729.
+If you are exploring ways to sell your car with a lien on the title or are looking for a new title loan, contact Premier Title Loans online or by calling 800-250-6279 today.